 That commitment is a function of maintaining a properly trained staff composed of ACA certified Credit and Collection Compliance Officers and collectors, and a legal team.
 Empowered by this training, collectors use it to their advantage while interacting with consumers in a positive manner.

-Last, but not least is the commitment to protecting consumer data with audited financial reporting (SSAE 16 SOC I Type II) and Professional Practices Management System (PPMS) certification by ACA International.
+Last, but not least is the commitment to protecting consumer data with audited financial reporting (SSAE 16 SOC I Type II and SOC 2 Type II) and Professional Practices Management System (PPMS) certification by ACA International.

 Consumers deserve the same degree of respect that is bestowed up employees working for clients or agencies.
 Those considerations begin with the reading of the Mini Miranda and continue through each and every demand letter or phone call.